-During 2020, equity transactions were placed through our main counterparties, Credit Suisse and Interactive Brokers (UK) Ltd, both of which comply with MIFID and have their own best execution policy.
+During 2021, equity transactions were placed through our main counterparties, Credit Suisse and StoneX Financial Ltd, both of which comply with MIFID and have their own best execution policy.
 Credit Suisse is a Swiss based company regulated by FINMA, Switzerland's Independent Financial Market regulator.
-Interactive Brokers (UK) Ltd is regulated by the Financial Conduct Authority, the conduct regulator in the UK.
+StoneX Financial Ltd is regulated by the Financial Conduct Authority, the conduct regulator in the UK.

 The most important execution factor is the price at which the relevant financial instrument is executed at.
-However, in more illiquid markets, the primary execution factors may vary and factors like the likelihood and speed of execution and settlement as well as size or nature of the order (including the instrument's liquidity) may be as important as the factor price and cost.
-In case orders received referred to securities that are not eligible for settlement and safekeeping with Clearstream Banking (our main counterparty in delivering post-trade securities services), these orders are safe kept with Credit Suisse.
-The Bank's cost of execution is also considered but without jeopardising the client's cost.
+However, in more illiquid markets, the primary execution factors may vary and factors like the likelihood and speed of execution and settlement as well as size or nature of the order (including the instrument's liquidity) may be as important as the factors price and cost.